muratkeremozcan/cctdd/ch17-react-query/react-query.md

 `const {data: heroes = []} = useAxios('heroes')`

 Whenever any component subsequently calls useQuery with the key, `react-query` will return the previously fetched data from its cache and then fetch the latest data in the background (very similar to PWAs and service workers).
-Our query key here is the string `heroes` and the callback function is `getItem` from our api, calling the `/heroes` route.
+Our query key here is the string `heroes` and the callback function is `getItem` from our api, calling the `/heroes` route. `useQuery` returns `data`, `status`, and `error`, we reshape those nicely for an easier use in our component.

 ```tsx
 // src/hooks/useGetHeroes.ts